rstudio/shiny-workflows/README.md

     * `macOS`: `macOS` runtime to use.
 Set to `false` to disable testing on macOS.
     * `windows`: `windows` runtime to use.
 Set to `false` to disable testing on Windows.
     * `ubuntu`: `ubuntu` runtime to use.
 To use more than one ubuntu value, send in a value separated by a space.
 For example, to test on ubuntu 18 and 20, use `"ubuntu-18.04 ubuntu20.04"`.
 The first `ubuntu` value will be tested using the `"devel"` R version.
 Set to `false` to disable testing on Ubuntu.
-    * staticimports: Determines if `staticimports` should display a warning message if the staticimports are out of date.
-    * minimum-r-version: If provided, only R versions >= to `minimum-r-version` will be created in the matrix.
+    * `minimum-r-version`: If provided, only R versions >= to `minimum-r-version` will be created in the matrix.
 Great for dependencies that will not install on earlier R versions.
-    * rtools-35: If `false`, packages with a `src` folder will not test on Windows R 3.6 using `rtools35`.
+    * `rtools-35`: If `false`, packages with a `src` folder will not test on Windows R 3.6 using `rtools35`.

 ## Customization